Kung0605/Debug-Support-for-Aquila-core/readme.md

 - **Read/Write Memory**:<br>
     1. Write lw/sw into program buffer.
     2. Execute instruction in program buffer to get value of memory / write data into memory.
-    3. Read Data0/Data1 to retrive returned data.
+    3. Read Data0/Data1 to retrieve returned data.
 - **Breakpoint**:<br>
     1. Write a trigger number to tselect.
     2. Read tdata1 for selected trigger and check if the trigger type is correct.